ottotsuma/software-engineer-website/src/components/Monad/notes.md

 The Republic fractures from invasions by the Elves, late empire problems, uninterested ruling class, Alden invasion, Sea people sabotage.
 Alden invades Herkikia League, they both collapse under the sea peoples invasion.
-The Kingdom having become the Empire forms a deal with Niyosho but are both destroyed by the sea people Our characters flee though the desert/Solzi into Pocotcotco, who are under invasion by the Elves.
+The Kingdom having become the Empire forms a deal with Niyosho but are both destroyed by the sea people Our characters flee through the desert/Solzi into Pocotcotco, who are under invasion by the Elves.
 Who again fall before the sea people in ruin.